 The oil and gas royalties which the Trust receives are dependent upon the market prices for oil and gas.
 The market prices for oil and gas are subject to national and international economic and political conditions and, in the past, have been subject to significant price fluctuations.
 Price fluctuations for oil and gas have been particularly volatile in recent years.
-Although the Trust's oil and gas royalties benefited from the substantial increases in the market prices for oil and gas which occurred during 2011 and were sustained in 2012, when lower market prices for oil and gas occur they will have an adverse effect on our oil and gas royalty revenues.
+Although the Trust's oil and gas royalties benefited from the substantial increases in the market prices for oil and gas, when lower market prices for oil and gas occur they will have an adverse effect on our oil and gas royalty revenues.